 Does Your Digital Agency Have a Plan for Success?

 What will it take for your agency to be successful?
 Do you think it’s landing one big, game-changing client?
-Are you impatiently waiting for your big-break that’s going to put your agency on the map?
+Are you impatiently waiting for your big-break that’s going to put your agency on the map or do you have a success plan?
 It’s hard to be patient, but understanding the importance of planning and focusing on the basics lead to success.

 In today’s episode, we’ll cover: